First 3 Lessons Just $49.00

 |

-danielle cyr
+danielle cyr - online only

 Danielle Cyr, Soprano, is a passionate performer and music instructor.
 Offering Voice Lessons, beginner piano lessons and alto Saxophone Lessons, her love of music inspires as well as empowers students throughout their vocal and artistic development.